SiddharthSanch/product-discoverer/README.md

 ### **Run the Application**
 Start the FastAPI server:

-1. python product_discoverer.py
+- python product_discoverer.py
-OR
-1. uvicorn product_discoverer:app --reload
+- uvicorn product_discoverer:app --reload

 The application will run on localhost:8000.
 ### **API Endpoints**